Sveti Jakov beach Dubrovnik: the hidden cove worth the climb

 Sveti Jakov is not a secret — it appears in guidebooks and has its own signage from the road above.
 But the 150-step staircase descent acts as a very effective filter.
 Most visitors to Dubrovnik see the signs, look at the stairs, and go to Banje instead.
 Their loss.

 The cove at the bottom is a narrow pebble beach in a rocky inlet, roughly 80 metres wide, with a small café at one end and the sea extending south to the open Adriatic.
 The water is crystal clear — the rocky bottom means no sediment, and the natural shelter of the cove means the surface is usually calm.
 Snorkelling off the rocky sides of the inlet is genuinely excellent: wrasse and sea bass are abundant, octopus occasionally lurk under ledges at the base of the rocks, and sea urchins cover every surface below the waterline on the cove walls.
+For a broader survey of where else to snorkel nearby, see the snorkelling spots guide.

 The views from Sveti Jakov are less dramatic than Banje — you’re looking out at the open sea rather than the Old Town walls — but the beach itself is far more pleasant.
 No DJ, no minimum spend, no crowds blocking your way to the water.